 Can’t engage in gender rating which costs women over $1 billion annually; and

 Can’t refuse to pay for "essential health benefits" for any pre-existing condition, including pregnancy and childbirth.

 Before the Affordable Care Act, overwhelming majority of Americans — including strong majorities of Republicans, Independents, and Democrats — wanted to require insurance companies to cover people with pre-existing conditions.

 That hasn’t changed.
-Today, 72 percent of Americans across political parties want to keep the ACA's protections, which remain one of the law’s most popular features.
+Today, 72% of Americans across political parties want to keep the ACA's protections for pre-existing conditions, which remain one of the law’s most popular features.

-Americans know that protections for people with pre-exisiting conditions have saved lives and livelihoods.
-Four in 10 Americans — or 41 percent — say they're “very worried” that they or a family member will lose coverage if the Supreme Court overturns the ACA’s pre-existing condition protections.
-More than half of Americans — or 52 percent — are “very worried” they or a family member will have to pay more for coverage.
+Americans know that protections for people with pre-existing conditions have saved lives and livelihoods.
+Four in 10 Americans — or 41% — say they're “very worried” that they or a family member will lose coverage if the Supreme Court overturns the ACA’s pre-existing condition protections.
+More than half of Americans — or 52% — are “very worried” they or a family member will have to pay more for coverage.

-Since President Donald Trump took office in 2016, he’s worked tirelessly with administration officials and anti-women’s health members of Congress to repeal the ACA and gut its protections for people with pre-existing conditions.
+While he was president, Donald Trump worked tirelessly with administration officials and anti-reproductive health members of Congress to repeal the ACA and gut its protections for people with pre-existing conditions.
 We’ve fought back against the various iterations of Trumpcare — and we’ve won every time.